 Simplify the Process

 On our farm it’s important that we provide the most natural environment for all our animals, this includes all the birds.
-We do our research first to discover the best natural environment; most of the time this means less work.
+We do our research first to discover the best environment.
 Some of the set ups we use for the quail may take more effort to establish, but the long term effort decreases.

 Why Coturnix Quail is the Beginners Breed